tencent-ailab/Interformer/README.md

 ```
 # Ligand
+# 2qbr_ligand.sdf is the reference ligand used for locating the binding pocket, it can be replaced by a docking pose inside the binding pocket.
+# To protonate and add hydrogen atoms to the reference ligand.
-obabel examples/raw/2qbr_ligand.sdf -p 7.4 -O examples/ligand/2qbr_docked.sdf  # protonation and adding hydrogen atoms
+obabel examples/raw/2qbr_ligand.sdf -p 7.4 -O examples/ligand/2qbr_docked.sdf

-python tools/rdkit_ETKDG_3d_gen.py examples/ligand/ examples/uff  # create inital ligand conformation using UFF
+# Generate inital ligand conformation using UFF (or any other ligand prepare program of your choice).
+python tools/rdkit_ETKDG_3d_gen.py examples/ligand/ examples/uff
+####
 # Protein
+# Use the Reduce program to preprocess the entire protein.
-mkdir -p examples/raw/pocket && reduce examples/raw/2qbr.pdb > examples/raw/pocket/2qbr_reduce.pdb  # prepare whole protein
+mkdir -p examples/raw/pocket && reduce examples/raw/2qbr.pdb > examples/raw/pocket/2qbr_reduce.pdb

+# Extract the pocket within 10 Å around the reference ligand.
+The third argument 1 indicates removal of the CCD ligand from the PDB, use 0 if you do not wish to remove it.
-python tools/extract_pocket_by_ligand.py examples/raw/pocket/ examples/ligand/ 1 && mv examples/raw/pocket/output/2qbr_pocket.pdb examples/pocket  # extract pocket
+python tools/extract_pocket_by_ligand.py examples/raw/pocket/ examples/ligand/ 1 && mv examples/raw/pocket/output/2qbr_pocket.pdb examples/pocket
 ```

 1. Input data strcutures

 The prepared data files should be saved as the following file structure and all files are required.

-Firstly the program will locate files in the `ligand/`, `pocket/`, and `uff/` folders using the PDB ID retrieved from `Target` column in `demo_dock.csv`.
+Firstly the program will locate files in the `ligand/`, `pocket/`, and `uff/` folders using the `$PDB` retrieved from `Target` column in `demo_dock.csv`.

 Secondly, the reference ligand is located by using `pose_rank` column (default=0, representing the nth molecule in the SDF file), if you want to use the name of the SDF file to locate the reference ligand, please use parameter `--use_mid`.

-Thirdly, the program will intercept a new binding pocket based on `$PDB_pocket.pdb` (ensure that the reference ligand is removed; this file can be the entire protein PDB file) using the `$PDB_ligand.sdf` with 7A distance.
+Thirdly, the program will intercept a new binding pocket based on `$PDB_pocket.pdb` (ensure that the reference ligand is removed; this file can be the entire protein PDB file) using the `$PDB_docked.sdf` with 7A distance.
 Any cofactor such as Mg, Zn, or other cofactor ligand will be included in the binding pocket.
 Notably, the reference ligand should be as same as the UFF ligand, but if you want to dock a variety of different molecules using a distinct reference ligand, you can use parameter `--uff_as_ligand`.
+For more details, please refer to [virtual screening](https://github.com/tencent-ailab/Interformer/tree/master/applications/virtual_screening).

 Finally, if everything is correct, the program will perform the prediction without any errors.
 For more details, please refer to [bindingdata.py](https://github.com/tencent-ailab/Interformer/blob/master/interformer/data/dataset/bindingdata.py).
 ```